ruby/www.ruby-lang.org/en/documentation/faq/1/index.md

 A Japanese language Ruby reference book by matz, et al and published by ASCII is available in Japan (ISBN 4-7561-3254-5).
-An English translation, `` The Ruby Programming Language,'' is in the works from Addison-Wesley (ISBN 020171096X).
+An English translation, “The Ruby Programming Language”, is in the works from Addison-Wesley (ISBN 020171096X).

-A Japanese language ``Ruby Pocket Reference'' is published by O'Reilly Japan (ISBN 4-87311-023-8).
+A Japanese language “Ruby Pocket Reference” is published by O'Reilly Japan (ISBN 4-87311-023-8).
 Let O'Reilly in the US know if you'd like to see a translation.

-In addition, `` Mastering Regular Expressions,'' by Jeffrey Friedl, (the Hip Owl Book): ISBN 1-56592-257-3 from O'Reilly & Associates, is a reference work that covers the art and implementation of regular expressions in various programming languages.
+In addition, “Mastering Regular Expressions”, by Jeffrey Friedl, (the Hip Owl Book): ISBN 1-56592-257-3 from O'Reilly & Associates, is a reference work that covers the art and implementation of regular expressions in various programming languages.
 Most of it is highly relevant to Ruby regular